wrdrd/docs/docs/consulting/knowledge-engineering.rst

-HTTP STS (*HTTP Strict Transport Security*) is a standardized extension for notifying browsers that all requests should be made over :ref:`HTTP` indefinitely or for a specified time period.
+HTTP STS (*HTTP Strict Transport Security*) is a standardized extension for notifying browsers that all requests should be made over :ref:`HTTPS` indefinitely or for a specified time period.

 See also: :ref:`https everywhere`